shivamsharma9619/Checkers-QT-base/README.md

 # Checkers Game
 A simple yet interactive two-player checkers game built using the Qt Framework.
 This project demonstrates the power of Qt for creating modern, responsive, and visually appealing applications.
-The game follows the International Draughts rules and features an intuitive drag-and-drop interface for moving pieces.
+The game follows the rules and features an intuitive drag-and-drop interface for moving pieces.

 # Features
 1. Two-player gameplay: Play with a friend on the same device.